| Title: | Explore the Innards of 'ggplot2' Objects |

 If a numeric vector with multiple position indexes is supplied as argument

-, the topmost position will be used.
+for position, the topmost position will be used.
 As indexing in R

-starts at 1, passing 0 or "bottom"
+starts at 1, passing 0 or "bottom" as argument for position

 puts the moved or appended layer(s) behind all other layers (prepends the